matthewkastor/array-trim/Readme.md

 # array-trim

-Removes undefined, null, and empty strings from arrays.
+JavaScript module for trimming empty values from an array.
+Empty values are '', undefined, null, [], {}, and objects with no enumerable properties.

 ## Installation